unosquare/swan/README.md

 #### Example 1: Writing to the Terminal

-This only writes messages out to the `TerminalWriters` if they are available.
+This only writes messages out to the `TerminalWriters` if there are any available.
 In practice, we typically **DO NOT** use the `Write` and `WriteLine` methods but they are provided for convenience, extensibility and customization.
 Please note that these methods do not forward messages as logging events and therefore whatever is written via these methods will not show up in you logging subsystem.